mtso/war-of-tug/README.md

 # War of Tug

-A tug of war game that uses UIKit to display the images and GameplayKit to run the game logic.
+A simple tug of war game that uses UIKit to display the images and GameplayKit to run the game logic.

 Other things to note are:
 - CADisplayLink is used to call the game's update loop.